coolusaHD/react-vite-ts-template/README.md

 - `npm run prettier-check` - Checks the source code for Prettier formatting.
 - `npm run prettier-write` - Formats the source code using Prettier.

+## GitHub Workflows 💡

+### CI (`ci.yml`) 🏗️
+This CI (Continuous Integration) YAML file is used to automate the testing and validation process for a Node.js project.
+It sets up different workflows and jobs to ensure code quality and detect any issues before merging changes into the main branch.

+### Deploy Infrastructure 🚀
+This YAML file is used for automating the deployment of a frontend application to a production environment using FTP (File Transfer Protocol).
+Before using this deployment YAML file, you need the following prerequisites svaed as secrets:
+- FTP server address (`FTP_SERVER_ADRESS`)
+- FTP username (`FTP_USERNAME`)
+- FTP password (`FTP_PASSWORD`)

+### Publish Release 📦
+This YAML file is used for automating the process of publishing a new release for a GitHub repository.
+You need to commit with **conventional commits** (See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)) and need a existing release.

 ## License 🧾

 This project is licensed under the [MIT License](LICENSE).